nackjicholson/aiosql/docs/source/getting-started.rst

 You can call the ``get_user_blogs`` function with plain arguments or keyword arguments with the name of the subsitution variable.

+If a parameter list is explicitely declared, here ``(username)`` it is checked statically and enforced dynamically by required named parameters.

 .. code:: python